Start summer fun with coin games on the U.S. Mint Coin Classroom.

-- Word Quest: New levels added!
-Search for key coin and history terms in online word search puzzles.
+- Word Quest (ELA – Grades 3-12): Search for key coin terms in eight different online word search puzzles.

-- Fort Knox Frenzy: Protect the gold at Fort Knox in this adventure game.
+- Fort Knox Frenzy (Adventure – Grades K-6): Protect the gold at Fort Knox and stop the Golden Bandit in this adventure game.

 Want more ideas?
 Reach out to email@example.com for recommendations on lesson plans and activities for your students.

 The Nina Otero-Warren Quarter is the fourth coin in the American Women Quarters™ Program.
 Nina Otero-Warren was a leader in New Mexico’s suffrage movement and the first female superintendent of Santa Fe public schools.